miguelcarrasco/POJOs2CSV/README.md

 This is special useful when you get a collection like a list from an ORM and you want a CSV string representation of the elements of the list (to generate reports for example).

+(This work is in beta stage, not ready for production yet)

 Usage
 -----